 Discussions should offer an informed critical reading of an important cultural product, usually a relevant scholarly book (but it could be also a novel, an exhibition, a film etc.).
 The texts of the Discussion section should be between 15,000 and 30,000 signs (footnotes and spaces included).

 Do not send unsolicited texts intended for this section.
-If you wish to propose a book discussion you should first make sure you obtain approval from the Editors by sending a proposal explaining why you think the text deserves to be discussed and why you believe to be suited for the task.
+If you wish to propose a topic for the Discussion section first make sure you obtain approval from the Editors by sending a proposal explaining why you think the book (or other relevant cultural product) deserves to be discussed in this journal and why you believe to be suited for the task.
 Adress your proposal to Dr. Laura Brazzo, firstname.lastname@example.org

 Each review should convey all essential information concerning the publication analyzed, presenting a synthetic description and a critical evaluation of the work under scrutiny.
 It should be aimed to a scholarly public.